aworkshop/c/src/07/README.md

 $
 ```

 Here we see it created a file of 100 MB in 5 millisec.
+It is not actually writing all these bytes, it
+just moves the cursor to a new position and then writes a single character.

+What could be a useful thing to do with this tool?
+* Test how applications behave when there is a full filesystem
+* Might (untested!) overwrite deleted file sectors on disk
+* Testing up/downloads with dummy files with specific size
+* Do you know others?

 ---